BREWING GUIDE: FRENCH PRESS

 Start timer, Add water until you reach 400 grams.
 Remove from scale.

 Cover and steep until 3:30.
 Pro tip: push the plunger down slightly so that all grounds are submerged in water during steeping.

 SERVE AND ENJOY!

-At 3:30 gently plunge for up to 30 seconds.
+At 3:30 gently plunge for 10 seconds.
 Immediately serve or decant to prevent over-extraction.